 Of course!
 That is part of the plan.
 Teams from all over the world can apply.
 We can help you with the incorporation of your company, as well as with setting up .

-In addition to a financing of up to $75,000, we provide a personalized and specialized training program to help you refine and fill in the blanks in your business plan, from identifying unserved needs and freedom to operate IP territories to market assessment, protecting your IP and structuring your company.
+We provide a personalized and specialized training program to help you refine and fill in the blanks in your business plan, from identifying unserved needs and freedom to operate IP territories to market assessment, protecting your IP and structuring your company.
 We provide access to mentors, industry experts, potential customers, partners, suppliers and investors.
 But we do all of this keeping in mind that you are in charge.
 So you’ll spend most of your time developing your product and business strategy and filling the blanks in your business plan (e.g. preparing yourselves for the questions we know by experience the investors have in store for you).

 Not necessarily.
 You are expected to be in Montreal two days per week for the duration of the program.
 However, we will adjust ourselves to your team and will accept your virtual presence if needed.

 We do not exclude you from fundraising prior to Green Light Event if you need to.
 The accelerator can facilitate intros to other sources of financing prior to the Green Light Event for these needs.
 Most companies prefer to really focus on filling in the blanks in their business plan and developing their product within their time, and then use the Promo Day to focus on fundraising and business development.

 No, not really.
 All teams come in on the same general terms.
 This is the only way we can streamline the process and help you get through the financing without entering into complex and onerous negotiations.
 Our philosophy is quite simple: don’t lose time chasing the money, take it and start running.

 We accept applications all year long but deadlines for the Fall cohort is August 31st, while the deadline for the Spring cohort is December 31st.